stefanhts/wacket/README.md

 ## wat AST

 > Note: [list of Things] may be empty in this representation.

+> Note 2: this is not up to date

 ```
 type Module = (Module [list of Definitions])